Please click on a category to view the definition.

 Best New Director

 The director's contribution, encompassing all areas of craft, in bringing imagination, innovation and vision to an idea.
-Directors must have no more than two years professional experience in commercials/music videos.
+Directors must have no more than three years professional experience in commercials/music videos and cannot have been previously honored with a director credit in the AICP Awards with the exception of the Student Commercial category.
 The work entered must be a commercial or music video, that was commissioned by a client.

 -